Structural stability of meandering-hyperbolic group actions: Introduction

 We note that in the case of real-analytic expanding $\Gamma$-actions on the circle, a sharper result is proven by Deroin in \cite{Deroin}.
 Without assuming hyperbolicity of $\Ga$ (he only assumes finite generation and \emph{local discreteness} of the action), Deroin proves that the action comes from a lift of a Fuchsian group action under a finite covering map $S^1\to S^1$.
 Compare Example~\ref{ex:E0}.

 Building upon the work in \cite{KLP17} and Theorem~\ref{thm:main3}, we give a (yet another) new characterization of Anosov subgroups in terms of expanding actions.
 See Theorem~\ref{thm:equiv}.
-This characterization shows, among other things, that the action of any Anosov group on its flag limit set in the partial flag manifold is S-hyperbolic.
-Thus, thanks to Theorem~\ref{thm:main1}, we obtain the stability of Anosov groups in a broader context of group actions on metric spaces than those in \cite{GW}*{Theorem 5.13} and \cite{KLP14}*{Theorems 1.11 and 7.36}.
-Based on this we also obtain an alternative proof for the openness of Anosov property in the representation variety (Corollary~\ref{cor:stability}).
+This characterization shows, among other things, that the action of any Anosov group on its flag-limit set in the partial flag manifold is S-hyperbolic.
+Thus, thanks to Theorem~\ref{thm:main1}, we obtain the stability of Anosov groups in a broader context than those in \cite{GW}*{Theorem 5.13} and \cite{KLP14}*{Theorems 1.11 and 7.36}.
+Based on this we also obtain an alternative proof for the openness of the Anosov property in the representation variety (Corollary~\ref{cor:stability}).

-We remark that Bochi, Potrie and Sambarino \cite{BPS} provided a purely dynamical proof of the structural stability of Anosov representations, which shares many similarities with the concepts in the present paper.
+We remark that Bochi, Potrie and Sambarino \cite{BPS} gave a purely dynamical proof of the structural stability of Anosov representations, which shares many similarities with the concepts in the present paper.
 For example, one may compare the expansion subsets with the notion of multicones in \cite{BPS}*{Section~5}.
 The existence of codings appears in \cite{BPS}*{Lemma 3.20} and the expansion property in \cite{BPS}*{Lemma 3.21}.
 (We thank the referee for pointing out these similarities to us.)
-On the other hand, in the setting of S-hyperbolic actions, such as Anosov actions, all the ideas in the proof of Theorem~\ref{thm:main1} go back to Sullivan's paper \cite{Sul}.
+On the other hand, in the setting of S-hyperbolic actions, such as Anosov actions, all the ideas in the proof of Theorem~\ref{thm:main1} go back to Sullivan's original paper \cite{Sul}.

+After the initial version of this paper was completed, Mann and Manning posted an interesting preprint \cite{MM} related to the main theme of our paper: they prove topological stability of word-hyperbolic group actions on their boundaries under the assumption that the latter are topological spheres.
+Unlike our work, they only assume $C^0$ rather than Lipschitz perturbation.

 \paragraph{Acknowledgments.} We thank Bernhard Leeb and Inkang Kim for their interest and encouragement.
-We thank the referee for valuable comments and for suggesting that we better incorporate our result on uniform lattices in the present paper.
+We are grateful to the referee for reading the manuscript extremely carefully and providing many valuable comments that helped us to clarify and streamline the exposition.
+We incorporated our result on uniform lattices in the present paper as per the referee's suggestion as well.